moneykit/yodlee-api-client/docs/StatementsApi.md

 Get Statements

 The statements service is used to get the list of statement related information. <br>By default, all the latest statements of active and to be closed accounts are retrieved for the user. <br>Certain sites do not have both a statement date and a due date.
-When a fromDate is passed as an <br>input, all the statements that have the due date on or after the passed date are retrieved. <br>For sites that do not have the due date, statements that have the statement date <br>on or after the passed date are retrieved. <br>The default value of \"isLatest\" is true.
+When a fromDate is passed as an input, all the statements that have the due date on or after the passed date are retrieved. <br>For sites that do not have the due date, statements that have the statement date on or after the passed date are retrieved. <br>The default value of \"isLatest\" is true.
 To retrieve historical statements isLatest needs to be set to false.<br>

 ### Example
 ```python